OctopusDeploy/blog/blog/2022-03/octopus-release-2022-q1/index.md

 ## Breaking changes

-This release contains one breaking change.
+This release contains one breaking chang.:

 **Config as Code API URLs renamed**

-We have made minor changes to some Config as Code API URLs and keys in the related links collection.
-These changes only impact version-controlled projects and should only cause issues if you're using any URLs directly.
+We made minor changes to some Config as Code API URLs and keys in the related links collection.
+These changes only impact version-controlled projects and should only cause issues if you're using URLs directly.

 Learn more about this change in the [GitHub issue](https://github.com/OctopusDeploy/Issues/issues/7376).